plentymarkets/plentyshop-pwa/guide/setup/system.md

 To establish a local connection between the PWA and your plentysystem system, kindly reach out to us via the [forum](https://forum.plentymarkets.com/t/plentyshop-pwa-release/736055).
 Your PID is necessary for assistance.
 :::

-To run this project, you need a plentysystems system.
-Get a free 30-day trial [on our website](https://www.plentymarkets.com/) or choose one of the [available editions](https://www.plentymarkets.com/product/pricing/).
+To run this project, you need a PlentyONE system.
+Get started on our website and view our [pricing options](https://www.plentyone.com/pricing).

 ## Plugins